Meaning postulate

-In formal semantics and philosophy of language, a meaning postulate is a way of stipulating a relationship between the meanings of two or more words.
-They were introduced by Rudolf Carnap as a way of approaching the analytic/synthetic distinction.
-Subsequently, Richard Montague made heavy use of meaning postulates in the development of Montague grammar, and they have features prominently in formal semantics following in Montague's footsteps.
+In formal semantics and philosophy of language, a meaning postulate is a postulate used to express lexical relations between terms, in cases where such relations are not encoded in the compositional semantics of some formal language.
+The term was coined by Rudolf Carnap when he reformulated semantic definitions of terms as postulates in the object language of a system of logic, in order to explicate the concept of analyticity.
+Richard Montague made heavy use of meaning postulates in the development of Montague grammar, and they have subsequently featured prominently in formal semantics.

 Examples

-Meaning Postulate is a formula to express an aspect of the sense of a predicate.
-The formula is expressed with - so-called - connectives.